 What is happening in Morocco

-A ShelterBox response team is in Morocco.
-They have been meeting people affected by the earthquake and assessing the damage to villages in the mountains to decide what combinations of aid will be most suitable.
-The damage to villages we’ve visited is severe and there are rocks and rubble everywhere you look.
-Homes have collapsed on the side of the mountain, leaving people with with little option but to sleep out in the open or in communal tents.
+A large proportion of Morocco is mountainous.
+The Atlas Mountains are located in the centre and south of the country.
+Many of the worst affected villages by the earthquake are found here.
+The damage to villages that ShelterBox team members have visited is severe.
+There are rocks and rubble everywhere you look.
+Homes have collapsed on the side of the mountain, leaving people with little option but to sleep out in the open or in communal tents.

 Support our work